Fifth Talcum Powder Trial Ends In $110M Verdict

 This latest verdict is far larger than the previous three, which indicates that victim/plaintiffs have fine-tuned their approach in these cases and that J&J, despite its bellicose language, is clearly on the defensive.
-Marie Napoli, a New York attorney who was not involved in this case, said that talcum powder cases are so successful because there is a clear story for the jury to follow, a vast amount of reliable scientific evidence, and a company that clearly tried to bury the truth.
+Marie Napoli, a New York attorney who was not involved in this case, said that talcum powder liability cases are so successful because there is a clear story for the jury to follow, a vast amount of reliable scientific evidence, and a company that clearly tried to bury the truth.

 Natural talc is one of the softest minerals known to mankind.
 This property, along with its capacity to absorb moisture and an aggressive marketing campaign, convinced a generation of women to use “a sprinkle a day” that “keeps odor away.”
-But talc may contain asbestos, which is one of the most dangerous minerals known to mankind, and has been conclusively linked with several forms of cancer.
+But talc may contain asbestos, which is one of the most dangerous minerals known to mankind, and has been conclusively linked with several forms of cancer, including mesothelioma.
 As a result, Marie Napoli pointed out, the prestigious International Agency for Research on Cancer classifies asbestos-containing talcum powder as “carcinogenic to humans.”